Upload new images. The image library for this site will open in a new window.

 Move this whole section up, swapping places with the section above it.

-The U.S.-based MEPI Student Leaders Program is operated under the auspices of the University's Institute for Global Studies in a consortium with Georgetown University and other university partners.
+The U.S.-based MEPI Student Leaders Program is operated under the auspices of the University's Department of Political Science and International Relations in a consortium with Georgetown University and other university partners.
 Exceptional college students from the Middle East and North Africa are nominated to participate by U.S. embassies and are selected by the U.S. Department of State.
 UD has welcomed 200+ participants from many cultures, religions and academic disciplines as a part of the program.

 The University of Delaware has long been recognized as a leader in international education.
 It was an early pioneer in study abroad and now regularly hosts groups of undergraduate, graduate and professional students from abroad, providing them with creative programs blending academics and cultural enrichment.